MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ## Tutorial: ScaleR in RTVS

-In this section, you'll learn how to work with ScaleR using sample data and free components from Microsoft.
+This tutorial shows you how to work with ScaleR using sample data and free components from Microsoft.
 We use only platform-agnostic functions to minimize the dependencies.

 ### Prerequisites